 How Much Does a Private Pilot License Cost?

 A private pilot license (PPL) typically costs $15,000 to $20,000 in the US once you add up aircraft rental, instruction, and the one-time fees most quotes leave out.
 Many guides cite a lower average of $13,000 to $15,000, but those figures usually assume the 40-hour FAA minimum and skip the checkride, medical, and headset.
-Real examiner data shows the average student finishes closer to 72 hours, and those extra hours, plus the fees students actually pay, are most of the gap between the quote and the bill.
+Examiner data compiled by FAA designated pilot examiner Jason Blair puts the typical Part 61 student near 72 hours, and AOPA notes that roughly 80 percent of the bill is aircraft and instruction, so those extra hours, plus the fees students actually pay, are most of the gap between the quote and the bill.

 Typical cost